laugh12321/TensorRT-YOLO/README.en.md

 ## <div align="center">✨ Key Features</div>

-- Support for YOLOv3, YOLOv5, YOLOv6, YOLOv7, YOLOv8, YOLOv9, YOLOv10, PP-YOLOE and PP-YOLOE+
+- Support for YOLOv3, YOLOv5, YOLOv6, YOLOv7, YOLOv8, YOLOv9, YOLOv10, YOLO11, PP-YOLOE and PP-YOLOE+
+- Support Detect and OBB Detect models
 - Support for ONNX static and dynamic export, as well as TensorRT inference
-- Integration of EfficientNMS TensorRT plugin for accelerated post-processing
+- Integration of TensorRT plugin for accelerated post-processing
 - Utilization of CUDA kernel functions for accelerated preprocessing
 - Utilization of CUDA graphs for accelerated inference process
 - Support for inference in both C++ and Python